 Allergens: None.
 Produced on equipment that also makes products containing tree nuts, soy, eggs, and milk.

-I buy mine at Sprouts or mostly on Amazon.
+I buy mine at Sprouts or Whole Foods but mostly on Amazon.
+But even Walmart carries Cup 4 Cup now.
 Now yes, gluten free flour is more expensive than regular flour.
 You know this by now.
 Gluten Free costs more.
 It is a disgusting profit making conspiracy I tell you.
 But for real, it is.
 This flour, however, is worth your money.
 Don’t be like me.
 Don’t waste probably a hundred dollars on gluten free flour that should be ashamed of itself.
-Pamela’s is about $15 for a 4 lb. bag but it will last you.
-Sometimes Amazon has it for 9.99 or Sprouts will put it 40% off.
-Whole foods also carries it but it is rarely on sale there.
-Sales are not hipster chic I guess.
 If I see it on sale I buy several bags.
-Throw the extra bags in the freezer.

 Now a note on scooping gluten free flour.
 Do not.
 Let me shout that.
 DO NOT measure it like you would normal icky wheat infested flour.
 Because it is a different consistency, you will get a different amount in there.
 You could weigh it, which is most accurate but many recipes do not provide the weighted measurements for ingredients.
 My preferred method is to have my measuring scoop handy and to use a large spoon to spoon the flour into the scoop.
 You don’t want to pack that stuff in.
 There is going to be more air.
 For the love of all that is human don’t tap the measuring cup on the counter to make more room.
 Think of the gluten free flour as a floating cloud that you are guiding to rest in it’s measuring cup heaven.
 Once it is to the top, use a knife to level it off.
 Excess is the enemy.
 My thighs think the same thing.
 Now you are ready to add it to the bowl or whatever you are putting it in.
 It’s easy peasy really.
 It makes a huge difference.
 Like it’s super shady if you be scoopin’ yo flour the wrong way dawg.